New York became the 16th state to approve legal adult-use cannabis when Gov. Andrew Cuomo signed the Marijuana Revenue and Taxation Act (MRTA).

 Many New Jersey legalization advocates repeated the refrain that people will come from New York to buy cannabis in New Jersey when advocating for legalization.
 This would stimulate business and increase tax revenue for the State.
 They also said it would create a domino effect by encouraging other states to legalize.
 These two ideas were never reconciled.

 New York passed decriminalization in 2019 after failing to pass full adult-use legalization.
-The advent of the COVID-19 pandemic took most of the time that would have been devoted to cannabis in New York’s short legislative session.
-New Jersey in contrast meets all year round and therefore does not have the great rush that many other legislatures like New York have when they only meet in the first half of the year.
+The COVID-19 pandemic took most of the time that would have been devoted to cannabis in New York’s short legislative session.
+New Jersey in contrast, meets all year round.
+Therefore it does not have the rush many other legislatures like New York.
+They only meet in the first half of the year.

-In New Jersey because the legislatures meet all year, there is often a lot of activity after the Election and the League of Municipalities conference in Atlantic City in the Lame duck session of the legislature.
-It was the great hope many advocates, New Jersey’s adult-use legalization would have been completed then and the state would have a great head start to New York.
+In New Jersey, the legislatures meet all year.
+There’s often a lot of activity after the Election and the League of Municipalities conference in Atlantic City in the lame duck session of the legislature.
+It was the great hope of many advocates that New Jersey’s adult-use legalization would have been completed.
+Then the state would have a great head start to New York.

 The downside to meeting all year is there far less urgency to pass bills to address long-standing issues.